-L'Oréal's suppliers are working for local communities in their respective country (which may not be precisely the one wherein the product is manufactured and sold).
+L'Oréal's suppliers are working for local communities in their respective countries (which may not be precisely the one wherein the product is manufactured and sold).
 Working for local communities can address a wide range of issues such as:

 - Fair sourcing

 - Women's empowerment

 - People with disabilities

 - Senior workers

 - Long-term unemployed

 - Refugee & asylum seekers

 - Minorities

 - Veterans

-- Other socially and economically vulnerable people
+- Other socially & economically vulnerable people

 - · Local employment in vulnerable zones

-- Work integration social enterprise
+- · Work integration social enterprise

-- Small business
+- Small businesses

 - Diverse suppliers "owned certified" business

-(women, minority, LGBTQ+, veterans, disabled)
+(women, minorities, LGBTQ+, veterans, disabled)

-- Natural disaster - Specific local know-how.
+- Natural disasters - Specific local know-how

-How do we count suppliers "committed in social inclusion"?
+How do we count suppliers "committed to social inclusion"?